Key performance indicators

 Relevance to strategy

-Improving OTP is a key measure of reliability, driving customer retention and the ability to win new contracts.
-It links directly to the Evolve strategy outcome: most reliable.
-Our reputation for reliability, whether it be for fare paying passengers on our buses or with school boards and local passenger transport authorities, is vital to drive growth across the each of our businesses.
+Improving OTP is a key driver for customer retention and winning new contracts, and links to the Evolve strategy outcome: most reliable.
+Our reputation for reliability, whether it be for fare paying passengers on our buses, or with school boards and local passenger transport authorities, is vital to drive growth across each of our businesses.
+OTP is also a driver for achieving operating efficiencies across the Group, helping to improve financial returns.

 OTP is also a driver for achieving operating efficiencies across the Group, helping to improve financial returns.